 We have come to demand that Congress do the right thing and only count the electors who have been lawfully slated.
 Lawfully slated.

 And then his supporters marched on the Capitol.
-There are now five dead, one of them a Capitol Police officer who was beaten to death with a fire extinguisher.
+There are now five dead, one of them a Capitol police officer.
 They found pipe bombs at the RNC and the DNC.
 A man dressed in military gear was carrying around zip ties.
 They found a van filled with napalm and molotov cocktails.
 I don’t think it is an exaggeration to say that if it had not been for Democrats and the Republicans who actually respected the rule of law (and this does not excuse them from their acquiescence to and corrupt bargain with Donald Trump) and finished their work, the Republic could have ended on Wednesday.
 It really could have been so much worse.

 The foregoing is why I have only the teeniest, tiniest violin for anyone who says that “Big Tech” is now engaging in censorship of Donald Trump, his supporters, and some conservatives.
 While I am aware that Twitter allows the CCP and Iran’s leaders to have accounts, and that they sometimes use those accounts to call for violence, Americans are not being persuaded to attack the Capitol by the Ayatollah (and likely never would be); they are being persuaded by Donald Trump.
 And if I have learned anything about Trump from when I first started covering him in 2015: He does not change.
 He does not learn any lessons.
 He cares only about himself and he will do this again if he thinks it will help him succeed.